 About the Agua Fria National Monument

-Stewarded by Friends of Agua Fria National Monument
+Stewarded by Arizona Conservation Partners, Friends of the Agua Fria National Monument

 The 70,900-acre Agua Fria National Monument is roughly 50 miles north of Pheonix on a high mesa semi-desert grassland, cut by the canyon of the Agua Fria River and other ribbons of valuable riparian forest.
 The diversity of vegetative communities, topographic features, and a dormant volcano decorates the landscape with a big rocky, basaltic plateau.

 The Agua Fria river canyon cuts through this plateau exposing pre-Cambrian rock along the canyon walls.
 Elevations range from 2,150 feet above sea level along the Agua Fria Canyon to about 4,600 feet in the northern hills.

 This expansive mosaic of semi-desert area, cut by ribbons of valuable riparian forest, offers one of the most significant systems of prehistoric sites in the American Southwest.
 In addition to the rich record of human history, the area is the home to coyotes, bobcats, antelope, mule deer, javelina, a variety of small mammals and songbirds.
 Eagles and other raptors may also be seen.
 Native fish such as the longfin dace, the Gila mountain sucker, the Gila chub, and the speckled dace, exist in the Agua Fria River and its tributaries.

 From the blog

 Since the shutdown, the Friends Grassroots Network has directly experienced the effects through the termination of all volunteer activities and events.
 The government shutdown has also led to: the closure of visitor centers including Friends offices; cancelation of all recreational and education events; and serious economic impacts on gateway communities … read more